odeshmane/cdp-azure-tools/README.md

 Be ready with the values for below resources.

-<subscriptionId>, <rg-name>, <sa-name> - All of these values you already noted down above.
+subscriptionId, rg-name, sa-name - All of these values you already noted down above.
-Get objectID value for all managed identities created in #3. <envName-AssumerIdentity> , <envName-DataAccessIdentity> , <envName-LoggerIdentity> , <envName-RangerIdentity>
+Get objectID value for all managed identities created in #3. envName-AssumerIdentity , envName-DataAccessIdentity , envName-LoggerIdentity , envName-RangerIdentity
 Note: envName is the value you used for Environment Name in #3.
-(Refer the screenshot below for fetching objectID for <envName-AssumerIdentity>.
+(Refer the screenshot below for fetching objectID for envName-AssumerIdentity.
 Similarly, you can get it for other identities)

 ![objectID](https://github.com/odeshmane/cdp-azure-tools/blob/master/screenshots/objectID.png?raw=true)